crumpman/pulsecheck/README.md

 # Pulsecheck

-I wrote Pulsecheck to serve as a tool for early stage research on OSS third-party libraries and package vulnerabilities.
+I wrote Pulsecheck to serve as a tool for early-stage research on OSS third-party libraries and package vulnerabilities.

 Pulsecheck parses your dependency files and queries the [GitHub Advisory Database](https://github.com/advisories/) for all relevant GitHub-reviewed security advisories.
 It will provide data on every reviewed GHSA advisory for your respective dependency.